ed-kung/CSUN-Econ-433/labs/lab06/README.md

     df$FEMALE <- df$SEX==2

     # Create a linear model object
-    mod1 <- felm(log(INCWAGE) ~ FEMALE, data=df, weights=PERWT)
+    mod1 <- felm(log(INCWAGE) ~ FEMALE, data=df, weights=df$PERWT)

     # Display the model results with Stargazer
     stargazer(mod1, type="text", keep.stat=c("n","rsq"))

 The following new elements of code have been introduced:

-- `lm` is the command to create and estimate a linear model.
+- `felm` is the command to create and estimate a linear model.
 The results are stored in an object we called `mod1`.

-- The first argument of `lm` is called the "formula".
+- The first argument of `felm` is called the "formula".
 Our formula here was `log(INCWAGE) ~ FEMALE`.
 A formula has the pattern `Y ~ X1 + X2 + X3`.
 The variable to the left of the tilde symbol `~` is the outcome variable and the variables to the right of the tilde are the covariates.
 Each covariate is separated by a `+` symbol.
 In our example, we have only one covariate, `FEMALE`.

-- The second argument of `lm` is the dataframe to use for the regression.
+- The second argument of `felm` is the dataframe to use for the regression.
 In this case, the dataframe we're using is `df`.

-- The `weights` argument of `lm` tells R what to use as the sample weights.
+- The `weights` argument of `felm` tells R what to use as the sample weights.
 In our data, the appropriate weight variable is `PERWT`.
 Sample weights are only required if your dataset is a stratified sample.
+Note that in `felm`, we have to specify `df$PERWT` and not just `PERWT`.

 - `stargazer` is the command to produce a regression output table.
 It takes as arguments the stored results you want to generate a table for.
 For now, don't worry about the `type` and `keep.stat` arguments.